rhomobile/rhoconnect-java/README.md

 You also must to establish the communication from your java back-end application to the RhoConnect instance by auto-wiring `RhoconnectClient` bean into your DAO service class and inserting notifications hooks into data access (create/update/delete) methods.
 `RhoconnectClient` bean is provided by rhoconnect-java plugin and responds to the following methods you have to call:

-* boolean notifyOnCreate(String sourceName, String partition, Object objId, Object object)
+* boolean notifyOnCreate(String sourceName, Object objId, Object object)
-* boolean notifyOnUpdate(String sourceName, String partition, Object objId, Object object)
+* boolean notifyOnUpdate(String sourceName, Object objId, Object object)
-* boolean notifyOnDelete(String sourceName, String partition, Object objId)
+* boolean notifyOnDelete(String sourceName, Object objId)

 Example for `RhoconnectJavaSample` application: